QEHS-Networking/WireGuard-on-RPi/README.md

 - ```1.1.1.1```: Cloud Flare DNS
 - ```176.103.130.130``` and ```176.103.130.131```: Ad Guard DNS
 - OR
-- Pipe DNS Resolution through tunnel by providing IPv4 of router (i.e. 192.168.1.1): Router handles all DNS requests
+- Pipe DNS Resolution through tunnel by providing IPv4 of router (i.e. 192.168.1.1): Router handles all DNS requests (router must be able to handle DNS Requests)

 **Add Peer**
 - CAUTION: this is the RPi or previously the Server (language switches depending on perspective)